 Scientists and technologists have been trained to focus on specific disciplines where the majority of their team members or coworkers have similar technical backgrounds and "speak" the same language.
 As a scientist or technologist progresses in their career at a company or agency, they increasingly begin to supervise and manage people and projects - tasks they have generally never been trained for.
 When a technical individual crosses over to a program lead or manager role, he or she must acquire a new suite of skills in leadership, planning, and collaboration with other (often non-science) units within an organization.
 We seek, by means of the science management program, to give scientists and technologists those skills.

-This graduate certificate is aimed at two primary cohorts of students: First, graduate students in the biological, physical, and earth/environmental sciences who foresee a career in a science-oriented private company or governmental entity, and, anticipating the need as they progress in their careers, wish to add these skills to their portfolios; and second, science professionals who already possess graduate degrees in their field and need to attain these professional skills, but neither desire nor need another graduate degree yet wish to have the recognition that a graduate certificate from KU provides.
+This graduate certificate is aimed at two primary cohorts of students: First, graduate students in the biological, physical and earth/environmental sciences, or technology fields who foresee a career in a science-oriented private company or governmental entity, and, anticipating the need as they progress in their careers, wish to add these skills to their portfolios; and second, science or technology professionals who already possess graduate degrees in their field and need to attain these professional skills, but neither desire nor need another graduate degree yet wish to have the recognition that a graduate certificate from KU provides.

 Admission to Graduate Studies

 An applicant seeking to pursue graduate study in the College may be admitted as either a degree-seeking or non-degree seeking student.
 Policies and procedures of Graduate Studies govern the process of Graduate admission.
 These may be found in the Graduate Studies section of the online catalog.

 Please consult the Departments & Programs section of the online catalog for information regarding program-specific admissions criteria and requirements.
 Special admissions requirements pertain to Interdisciplinary Studies degrees, which may be found in the Graduate Studies section of the online catalog.